 The combination of Ambien and alcohol can be quite harmful.
 Both of these medications are central nervous system depressants, which means they slow the body and brain down.
 When these drugs are combined, a person is at risk of a variety of dangerous and even deadly adverse effects.

 What Is Ambien?

 Ambien (Zolpidem) is a non-benzodiazepine receptor modulator primarily used in the FDA-approved short-term treatment of insomnia aimed at patients with difficulty starting sleep.
-It improves measures of sleep latency, and sleep duration and reduces the number of awakenings in patients with transient insomnia .
-It also improves sleep quality in patients with chronic insomnia as well and can act as a minor muscle relaxant. .
+It improves sleep latency and duration measures and reduces the number of awakenings in patients with transient insomnia.
+It also improves sleep quality in patients with chronic insomnia and can act as a minor muscle relaxant.

 Many people misuse Ambien by taking more than prescribed to help them sleep when they are tolerant of it.
-Others abuse it by taking it and purposefully staying awake. his produces a euphoric, out-of-body effect, accompanied by strange behavior and short-term memory loss.
-Ambien addiction can damage a person’s health and may lead to physical dependence and addiction.
+Others abuse it by taking it and purposefully staying awake.
+The drug produces a euphoric, out-of-body effect, accompanied by strange behavior and short-term memory loss.
+Ambien abuse side effects can damage a person’s health and lead to physical dependence and addiction.
 Ambien may be used as a sleep aid or a euphoric drug by people who take it and intentionally stay awake.
 Either form of abuse can lead to physical dependence and addiction and increase a person’s risk of overdose.